algolas/.github/profile/README.md

 ## algolas

-👨‍💻🥷 We are specialists for software development and AI.
+### AI for those who do

+👨‍💻🥷 We help organizations get real value out of AI by combining it with high-quality software.
 Some of our products / services:

+- 🏙️ [Consulting and Implementation](https://algolas.com/): We solve business problems by developing custom AI solutions and consult organizations on how to get the most value out of them
-- 🦾 [Qestor](https://algolas.com/services/ai): A platform and services of AI applied to business problems
+- 🦾 [Qestor](https://algolas.com/): A platform and services of AI applied to business problems
 - 🛰️ [Orbit](https://getorb.it): A cybersecurity cloud that detects and tracks vulnerabilities and exposed services
 - 🕺 [triffmi](https://triffmi.com): An invitation-only activities-based social network for Swiss students